KarrLab/bpforms/docs/comparison.rst

 * `BpForms` can represent DNA, RNA, and proteins.
 * `BpForms` can represent any modification and, therefore, is not limited to modifications that have been previously enumerated in databases and ontologies.
 This is necessary to represent the combinatorial complexity of non-canonical DNA, RNA, and proteins.
+* `BpForms` concretely captures the bonds between adjacent monomeric forms, avoiding ambiguity about how monomeric forms are composed into polymers.
+This is particularly important for monomeric forms that have multiple C and N termini, which affects numerous entries in RESID.
 * `BpForms` can represent monomeric forms which can only bind to the right and left or which don't have backbones such as 3' and 5' caps.
 * `BpForms` can represent bonds between non-adjacent monomeric forms, such as disulfide bonds.
 * `BpForms` can represent circular biopolymers.